IlyasDeckers/Float/README.md

 WORK IN PROGRESS

 Disclaimer: Not for production use!
 This is a proof of concept.
-I might develop it further in a more robust platform.
+I might develop it further to a more robust platform.

 # Float
 Shared web (application) hosting solution using Docker as a backend.